-Safety is an issue due to the dangerous combination of low-altitude flight and open rotors.
-Additional flight training is typically required for mustering, but even so an average of 15 mustering pilots die each year in Australia.
+Safety is problematic due to the dangerous combination of low-altitude flight and open rotors.
+Additional flight training is typically required for mustering, but even so, an average of 15 mustering pilots die each year in Australia.

 Cost is the other issue.
 A light helicopter is expensive to acquire and maintain, and incurs the cost of a trained pilot and technician.
 It also requires access to aviation fuel and maintenance facilities – both of which can be problematic in the field.